ryanatkn/gro/src/lib/docs/config.md

 	// unless `private` is true, in which case both are disabled
 	package_json: (pkg) => pkg?.private ? null : pkg,

-	// outputs both regardless of the value of `private`
+	// outputs the full versions of both regardless of the value of `private`
 	package_json: (pkg) => pkg,

-	// disables both automatic `exports` generation to `package.json` and `.well-known/package.json`
+	// disables generation of both automatic `exports` and `.well-known/package.json`
 	package_json: () => null,

 	// disable `.well-known/package.json` and enable writing `exports` to `package.json`